ros-navigation/docs.nav2.org/docs/setup_guides/odom/setup_odom_gz.md

 Create a `world` directory in your package and add [this code](https://github.com/ros-navigation/navigation2_tutorials/blob/rolling/sam_bot_description/world/my_world.sdf) to a new file named `my_world.sdf`:

 We also have to add the `world` directory to our `CMakeLists.txt` file.
-Open [CMakeLists.txt](https://github.com/ros-navigation/navigation2_tutorials/blob/rolling/sam_bot_description/CMakeLists.txt) and append the `world` directory inside the install(DIRECTORY…), as shown in the snippet below.
+Open [CMakeLists.txt](https://github.com/ros-navigation/navigation2_tutorials/blob/rolling/sam_bot_description/CMakeLists.txt) and append the `world` directory inside the install(DIRECTORY...), as shown in the snippet below.

 ```cmake
 install(